 - How will you manage the risks of each experiment?

 I also encourage you to read the paradox Bottom-Up vs Top-Down in my book, “8 Paradoxes of Leadership Agility”.

 6. Expand Common Ground

 A good manager understands the need for a diverse workforce.
-Multiple studies have shown that companies which employ people across genders, ethnicities, age groups, sexual orientations and educational backgrounds operate more successfully than those that do not limit employees to one demographic.
-The ability to find common ground where all stakeholders can contribute their strengths and weaknesses is a leadership responsibility that current business leaders must commit themselves to achieving.
+Multiple studies have shown that companies that employ people across genders, ethnicities, age groups, sexual orientations, and educational backgrounds operate more successfully than those that do not limit employees to one demographic.
+The ability to find common ground where all stakeholders can contribute their strengths and weaknesses is a leadership responsibility that current business leaders must commit themselves to achieve.

 In my opinion, another important skill for a leader is the ability to create better conversations.
 This begins with adopting a coaching approach as your primary leadership arsenal and developing coaching skills in all leaders who work under you.
 With good conversations, organizations can make significant progress.

 As a leader, you must strive to create an inclusive culture in your organization.
 Generation Y and Z now seek fair and equal workplaces where gender does not determine how successful one can be.
 Doing so also secures the future of your business as it provides jobs for many generations to come.

 After reading the first few items on this list, you might be looking ahead and thinking about difficult conversations that could be coming up.
 Read on for the leadership skills that could help you ease the discomfort.

 7. Make Difficult Conversations Easy